KC-inDomus/zigbee2mqtt.io/docs/devices/VC-X01D.md

 * `state_action`: State actions will also be published as 'action' when true (default false).
 The value must be `true` or `false`

+## Pairing
+To reset the device and start a new pairing, press twice the reset button, then press again holding for 5 seconds.

 ## Exposes

 ### Switch